 To decrease shifting, anchor bolts should be in the shape of an “J” or an “L”

-What are the different types of anchors?
+What are the different types of anchors for metal buildings?

 Mobile home anchors: Commonly referred to as augers, these anchors are designed to keep a mobile home securely fashioned to dirt or soil.
 Augers are driven into the dirt and they attach well to the soil.
 To meet certified ground installation requirements, mobile home anchors are the only ones that will suffice.